german-gonzalez/networkingworkshop/Lab2Instructions.md

 ---

-## Extending the transit gateway to the new VPC in a different account
+## Extending the TGW to the new VPC

 > [!TIP]
 > You will now be swapping between accounts 1 and 2.
 Pay attention to which account you are in as you go through the steps.